Death of Kevin Hjalmarsson

-Four-year-old Kevin Hjalmarsson was found dead in Arvika on 16 August 1998.
+Four-year-old Kevin Hjalmarsson was found dead in Arvika, Sweden on 16 August 1998.
 Two brothers, then five and seven years old, were accused of murdering him and were claimed to have confessed.
 The brothers were extensively investigated and interrogated, but they were never charged with a crime.

 On 27 March 2018, all suspicions against both brothers were dismissed by Swedish police after a lengthy second investigation of the case.
 Each brother was expected to receive one million SEK in damages.

 Case

-Soon after the death of Kevin Hjalmarsson, police theorized that he had been murdered with a stick which had been pressed against his throat ending in his suffocation, and that his body had then been left on the shore of Kyrkviken, part of Glafsfjorden lake in Arvika, 30 m from the presumed murder site.
+Soon after the death of Kevin Hjalmarsson, police theorized that he had been murdered with a stick which had been pressed against his throat, ending in his suffocation, and that his body had then been left on the shore of Kyrkviken, part of Glafsfjorden lake in Arvika, 30 m from the presumed murder site.
 There were no drag marks on the ground or on Kevin's body that would have been consistent with a body that had been transported from one location to another.
 First responders were called about a drowning at Glafsfjorden; an ambulance was dispatched at 21:22 and took the boy to hospital, where the police first inspected the body.
 It was initially speculated that a pedophile was the perpetrator.
 Police at Länskriminalen in Värmland made an analysis of the victim and his life up to his death.
 Two brothers, five and seven years old, were accused of the murder and allegedly confessed.
 During further investigations, psychologist Sven Å. Christianson, professor at the psychological institute in Stockholm, was called in.
 He was later criticized for his handling of the Thomas Quick case.

 Treatment of the children

-In May 2017, the children came forward and stated that the police used threats and rewards to mislead them into "confessing" the crime.
-“They almost threw it at me and would say ‘yes this has happened’.
-It was a lot of pressure that was the thing that made it so scary.” and “I remember that I was afraid of the police [but] if I did what they wanted, they would be happy and satisfied”, said Robin, who wants an apology.
+In May 2017, the brothers came forward and stated that the police used threats and rewards to mislead them into "confessing" the crime.
+One recounted, “They almost threw it at me and would say ‘yes this has happened’.
+It was a lot of pressure that was the thing that made it so scary.” and “I remember that I was afraid of the police [but] if I did what they wanted, they would be happy and satisfied.”

 The police had no recording of any confession, despite producing video and audio recordings of several other interrogations, which display serious pressure put on the boys to confess.

 The boys were never convicted of the murder, so they were legally only regarded as suspects.
 Both boys were taken by social services for treatment and psychological help at a children's institution.
 The state imprisoned the children away from their parents and their friends and community for years, and tried several times to make the separation permanent.
-Years later, because all the state efforts failed, and no foster parents could be found, the children were returned to their parents.
+Years later, because all the state efforts failed, and no foster parents could be found, the brothers were returned to their parents.